microsoft/azure-pipelines-yaml/design/pipeline-resources.md

 ## Resources: `pipelines`

 If you have an Azure Pipeline that produces artifacts, you can consume the artifacts by defining a `pipelines` resource. `pipelines` is a dedicated resource only for Azure Pipelines.
+You can define a trigger on `pipeline` resource.
+A new pipeline run will be triggered on receiving an event based on the trigger defined on the `pipeline` resource.

 ### Schema